 Impairment charges include \$3.8 million related to our identifiable intangible assets, including customer relationships, developed technology, and trademarks and tradenames, as well as \$0.2 million related to goodwill.
-As of December 31, 2017, all intangibles and goodwill were fully impaired.
+A discussion of our impairment testing methodology and assumptions are included above under Critical Accounting Policies and Estimates.